 We feared for our safety

-Our jeep creeped at about 2 mph for about an hour, and we cringed and gaped as some of the men became falling-down drunk.
+Our jeep crept at about 2 mph for about an hour, and we cringed and gaped as some of the men became falling-down drunk.

 Eventually, we spotted a cross street about four blocks ahead.
 Without coaxing, my husband drove over the curb, and on the sidewalk, and we passed the gridlocked cars.
 When we turned on the open street and accelerated, we high-fived and laughed from relief.